-With this high popularity, it is no wonder that many dog owners are asking, “Can I feed my dog pasta?”
+With this high popularity, it is no wonder that many dog owners are asking, “Can dogs have pasta?”

 To figure out this answer, let’s look at the nutritional makeup of pasta.

-There are many different types of pasta, but all of them generally have the same nutritional contents.
+There are many different types of pasta, but all of them generally have the same nutritional content.

-Pasta is a pretty good source of selenium, thiamin, folate, and manganese.
+Pasta does provide a pretty good source of selenium, betaine, folate, phosphorus, and potassium.

-To figure out the answer to can dogs eat pasta, we need to figure out what a dog is supposed to be eating in the first place.
+To figure out the answer to, “Can dogs have pasta?” we need to figure out what a dog is supposed to be eating in the first place.